 If you’re worried that 3PLs aren’t selective about their carriers, worry not.
 The relationship between a 3PL and their carriers is a reliable one—poor performance on either side will reflect badly on their reputation, so transparency, care, and trust are integral to a healthy carrier/3PL relationship.

 Do they cover my freight?
-Do they cover parcel,
+Do they cover parcel, less-than truckload, or full truckload?
+Do they cover refrigerated and hazardous material shipments?

 While most 3PLs are non-asset based companies, they have vast networks to consult with on your behalf, with many carriers who specialize in different areas and can service almost any request.